One of those occasions she'd rather be an only child.

 Dairine of the Young Wizards series serves as Nita's annoying younger sibling, albeit a younger sibling who's annoying because she's actually smarter and stronger than her older sister and eventually even a more powerful wizard.

-Several Greek gods act like this in Percy Jackson and the Olympians.
+Several Greek gods act like this.
 Most notably Artemis; although she can't really say her "Annoying brother" is younger; since Apollo is her twin.

 Sadie Kane of The Kane Chronicles has to be one of the most annoying younger siblings of all time - and the most dangerous.